gricardo87/pokemon-colorscripts/README.md

 the [Pokeshell Readme](https://github.com/acxz/pokeshell#similar-projects)

 ## Credits
-- All the pokemon designs, names, branding etc. are trademarks of [Nintendo™](https://www.nintendo.com/)
+- All the pokemon designs, names, branding etc. are trademarks of [The Pokémon Company](https://pokemon.com)
 - The box art sprites were taken from the amazing [PokéSprite](https://msikma.github.io/pokesprite/) database

 ## Author